CSE-210-Team-11/cse210-fa24-group-11/admin/adr/0004-use-twojs-for-tree-artwork.md

 * Good, because it has been around for a long time and has plenty of documentation
 * Bad, because it doesn't have as many useful functions and capabilities
 * Bad, because scripting for canvas is difficult
+* Bad, because tests demonstrated blurry images on some occasions

 ### Three.js
 * Good, because it is jam-packed with graphics features